Compute

 • Non-SSL connection

-1. Log in as user root to the ECS you have created.
+1. Log in as the root user to the ECS you have created.

 2. Upload the client tool package and configure gsql environment variables.